nhi-d-tran/DistanceTransform/README.md

 *******************************
 III.
 Algorithms
 *******************************
+step 0:
-step 0: read the image header
+- read the image header
-dynamically allocate zerpFramedAry with extra 2 rows and 2 cols step 1:
+- dynamically allocate zerpFramedAry with extra 2 rows and 2 cols

+step 1:
 - zeroFrame the zerpFramedAry.

 Step 2:
 - loadImage

-step 3: f
+step 3:
-- irstPassDistance (…)
+- firstPassDistance (…)

 step 4:
-- prettyPrintof the result of Pass-1 to outFile2 with caption indicating the result of pass-1 step 5:
+- prettyPrintof the result of Pass-1 to outFile2 with caption indicating the result of pass-1

+step 5:
 - secondPassDistance (…)

 Step 6:
 - prettyPrintDistace of the result of Pass-2

 Step 7:
 - close all files.